 Even with state laws in place to ban distracting behaviors like texting or using a cell phone, distracted driving is still a problem in the United States.
 In 2019, 41% of drivers were distracted by their phones during daytime driving, according to data from global phone company Cambridge Mobile Telematics.

 If you have been injured or a loved one has been killed in an accident involving a distracted driver, the Carr & Carr Attorneys at Law team is here to help.
-Our Oklahoma injury lawyers have extensive experience helping car accident injury victims pursue the financial compensation they deserve to heal and move forward in their lives.
+Our Oklahoma City car accident lawyers have extensive experience helping car accident injury victims pursue the financial compensation they deserve to heal and move forward in their lives.

 Call Carr & Carr today at 866-510-0580 or contact us online for your free consultation.